gmdsi/GMDSI_notebooks/README.md

 - Windows: open the Anaconda prompt and type `conda activate gmdsitut`
 - Mac/Linux: open a termainal and type `conda activate gmdsitut`
 - Then navigate to folder where you downloaded the course materials repo and type `jupyter notebook` A jupyter notebook instance should start within the course repo flder.
-Using the browser, you can now navigate to the "notebooks" folder and open one.
+Using the browser, you can now navigate to the "tutorials" folder and open one and you are in business!

  # Acknowledgments